QiSarah/LM.logit/README.md

 ## Fitting

-The main function to call in the package is `drsstl` function, which is a wrapper function of `sstl_mr` and `sstl_local` two functions. `drsstl` can be used to carry out SSTL routine on the dataset either in the memory or on the HDFS.
+The main function to call in the package is `drml` function, which can be used to estimate the parameters of fitted recombined likelihood function of data-model parameters in logisic regression on the dataset either in the memory or on the HDFS.

 ## Prediction

-The function for prediction is `predNewLocs` function, which is a wrapper function of `predNew_mr` and `predNew_local` two functions.
-Depends on where the original fitting results are saved, the prediction at new locations will be conducted either in local memory or on HDFS using MapReduce.
+The function for prediction is `predNew.local` function, which is used to provide the 0.025, 0.5, 0.975 quantiles of the distribution of fitted predict probability using the fitted density of model parameters.
+The prediction for new dataset will be conducted in local memory

+The function for prediction is `predNew.dr` function, which is similar to `predNew.local`.
+The prediction for new dataset will be conducted on HDFS using MapReduce or on local disk.

-## Data
+## Subset Approximation

-In the data subdirectory, `tmax.RData` inlcudes a data.frame named `tmax_all` which can be used as example to illustrate the usage of `drsstl` in local memory.
-`station_info.RData` contains a data.frame which includes all stations information.
-It is usefual for both local and mapreduce situation of `drsstl`.
-User has to copy the `station_info.RData` to HDFS if the mapreduce is chosen.

-In inst subdirectory, tmax.txt is the raw data file contains the maximum temperature data.
-User can copy it to HDFS and conduct `drsstl` under divide and recombined framework.
+For each subset, the density parameters are estimated by fitting the density to MCMC draws from logistic regression likelihood function.
+Two likelihood-models have been considered, skew-normal and normal.
+The function `LMsubset` which is a wrapper of `subset_approx` is used to estimate parameters in one of two likelihood-model (skew-normal or normal) and also provide a list of credible intervals to check the performance of likelihood modeling.

 ## Acknowledgment

-drsstl development is depended on
+LM.logit development is depended on

-- stlplus package by Ryan Hafen
 - datadr package by Ryan Hafen
 - Rhipe package by Saptarshi Guha
+- sn package by Adelchi Azzalini
+- BayesLogit package by Nicholas G. Polson, James G. Scott, and Jesse Windle
+- MASS package by Brian Ripley, Bill Venables, Douglas M. Bates, Kurt Hornik, Albrecht Gebhardt, David Firth
-- Spaloess package by Xiaosu Tong
+- moments package by Lukasz Komsta
-- loess function in base R by R core Team
+- mvrnorm function from mvtnorm package in base R by R core Team